-Although we at Loco2 alone can’t change train companies’ practices and policies overnight, we can provide information so that travel for people with disabilities or reduced mobility is a little easier to get their head around from time of booking.
+Although we alone can’t change train companies’ practices and policies overnight, we can provide information so that travel for people with disabilities or reduced mobility is a little easier to get their head around from time of booking.
 Thus giving the traveller the power to choose accessible trains.
 It’s a start, but there is a long way to go.

 So, here are some tips on what train companies in the UK, Spain, Italy as well as Eurostar are doing to make rail travel inclusive for all.
 Which ones offer disabled railcards, how to find wheelchair accessible train stations, if personal assistance is available at the start and end of your journey, if there are Braille buttons on train doors and if there are quiet compartments to assist people with cognitive disabilities.
-Please note: we can’t book wheelchair space on trains at the moment on Loco2, you have to book via the train providers.
+Please note: we can’t book wheelchair space on trains at the moment on our website, you have to book via the train providers.
 But we can give you a lot of the information you need in one place to make your rail travel a little easier.

 Accessible train travel in UK